sparticle999/SpaceCompany/README.md

 - Destroy Alcubierre Drive Button
 - Nerfed Energy Efficiency to be 1000x cheaper, but only go up to 25%
 - Changed Multibuy researches to show current level instead of next level
+- Buffed Battery Efficiency to 200 levels instead of 50

 ##### Bug Fixes